 I wrote a review on Jaaxy.
 If you take a look at the post, it will all make more sense.

-The most important thing to take away from the title tip is to choose your title first.
+The most important thing to take away from tip #1 title is to choose your title first.
 If you write the post and then try to find a title, it will take much longer.
 Your post has to be relevant to your title for Google to view it as valuable to their readers.
+And a keyword research tool is a must to set up a proper title.

-I want to be accurate and informative for you, my readers.
+Accurate information will build trust and pull in free traffic to your website.
 You never want to give partial information or wrong information.
 You are creating a bond of trust with your readers.
+Tip #2 research will help you build a strong following.
+After all, you are an authority in your niche.

-I look up numerous aspects of an article on Google.
-I then compare the information I found in my search for accuracy.
-I often read the definition of a word to get a better understanding of the meaning.
+Look up numerous aspects of an article on Google, then compare the information for accuracy.
+Many times, reading the definition of a word to understand the meaning better will help clarify your stance.

-If you are using the information from another source, make sure you reference and link it to the original source.
-Be very careful not to plagiarize yourself.
-Google will identify duplicate content, and he will not like it.
-Your site will not rank well.
+If you use the information from another source, make sure you reference and link it to the original source.
+Google will identify duplicate content, and Google will not be happy.
+Your site will not rank well and can even be taken down.
+This is not one of the 4 writing tips but a vital part of integrity and honesty.

 Setting the headings is my favorite part of writing.
-You typically want at least five headings in an article, and you will want to make your headings an H2.
+You typically want at least five headings in an article and will want to make your headings an H2.
 Google loves H2 for headings.
 Each heading will tell a part of your story.
+And then a couple of subheadings that will he an H3 are also important.

-It is like an outline for you to write and for your reader to see what your writing plan is.
+Headings form outline for to write a post and for your reader to see what your writing plan is.
 Headings also help Google index your article.
 Your headings need to be relevant to your post and the information you place under each one.

 You want to make sure your title is in one of the headings, preferably the first or second one in your post.
 To do this follows the guidelines for SEO or Search Engine Optimization.